petervanderdoes/AVH-Amazon/readme.txt

 None

 == Arbitrary section ==
+* Version 3.0.4
+	* When multiple pages of a list were retrieved and no AWS Key was supplied an error would occur.
+	* Certain options weren't saved in the widget.
 * Version 3.0.3
 	* If the plugin was installed prior to upgrading to WordPress 2.8, the widgets would disappear from the sidebars.
 * Version 3.0.2